 The abandoned castle in the woods behind Bee Tree Park

 The existence of the castle next to Bee Tree Park has been an open secret in Oakville for generations.
 Kids and adults would go there just to hang out, and sometimes pillage the site for items to decorate their own homes.
-And every decade or two, staff from the St. Louis Post-Dispatch would visit the curiosity, with permission of course, take a photo or two, and write a story about it.
+And every decade or two, staff from the St. Louis Post-Dispatch would visit the curiosity, with permission of course.
+They’d take a few photos, and write a story about it.

 At first, parties and picnics at the site occurred with the owner’s permission.
 The permission came to an end in 1937, even though the visits continued for another 75 years or so.